 Overview

 The definition for a particular joint configuration depends on the geometry of the clamped parts and fasteners, and the effective loading applied at the fastener (or fastener group).
 As stated in Section 1 it is assumed that the user has knowledge of the system of loads acting on the joint in the vicinity of the fastener(s); these being derived by analysis of the overall structure prior to detailed consideration of joint design.
-Adequate definition of the applied loading system is essential as this may determine the particular category to which a joint belongs and hence the method of analysis adopted.
+Adequate definition of the applied loading system is essential as this can determine the particular category to which a joint belongs and hence the method of analysis adopted.
 This is particularly critical when distinguishing between concentric and eccentric axially loaded joints.
 The selection of the appropriate analysis for the combined loading case is also dependent on adequate specification of the loading system.
 More complex situations arise where combined loading occurs, typically axial, shear and bending.
-However, where a single load is dominant in a combined loading case and other load(s) are small it may be possible to assume the joint falls into one of the first three categories outlined below 5.2.25.2.35.2.4, thereby simplifying the analysis without significant reduction in accuracy.
+However, where a single load is dominant in a combined loading case and other load(s) are small it can be possible to assume the joint falls into one of the first three categories outlined in 5.2.2, 5.2.3 or 5.2.4, thereby simplifying the analysis without significant reduction in accuracy.
 Criteria are included to determine when such an assumption is applicable.

 Concentric Axially Loaded Joints

 The distinguishing feature of this joint category is that the line of action of the applied loading on the joint is parallel to and coincident with the longitudinal axis of the fastener.
-Therefore, any combination of joint geometry and system of applied loads which conform to this definition may be analysed by the methods and procedures specified for this category.
+Therefore, any combination of joint geometry and system of applied loads which conform to this definition can be analysed by the methods and procedures specified for this category.

 Examples of joints for this category are illustrated in Figure 5-1 to Figure 5-3.
-For clarity a single fastener is shown, although in many cases the same analysis may be applied to a group of fastener if they are in a symmetric pattern.
-However, it should be noted that the effect of flange flexibility can lead to eccentric fastener loads in joints that with symmetric fastener pattern (see Figure 5-3, Joint 17).
+For clarity a single fastener is shown, although in many cases the same analysis can be applied to a group of fastener if they are in a symmetric pattern.
+However, it is important to note that the effect of flange flexibility can lead to eccentric fastener loads in joints that with symmetric fastener pattern (see Figure 5-3, Joint 17).

 Eccentric Axially Loaded Joints